mark-magic/mark-magic/packages/website/docs/en/deploy.md

 ### GitHub Pages

-1. Create a `deploy.yml` in the `.github/workflows` directory of your project with the following contents.
+1. Create a `deploy.yml` file in the `.github/workflows` directory of your project with the following content.

     ```yml
     name: Deploy site to Pages